Quantum linear system solver based on time-optimal adiabatic quantum computing and quantum approximate optimization algorithm: QAOA for solving QLSP

 Since the null space of $H_1$ is of dimension 2, the unconstrained minimizer $\ket{\psi_{\theta}}$ seems possible to only have a small overlap with $\ket{\wt{x}}$.
 However, this is not a problem due to the choice of the initial state $\ket{\psi_i}=\ket{\wt{b}}$.
 Notice that by the variational principle the minimizer $\ket{\psi_\theta}$ maximizes $\braket{\psi_\theta|P_0(1)|\psi_\theta}$.
 Using the fact that $e^{-\I \beta H_0}\ket{\bar{b}}=e^{-\I \gamma H_1}\ket{\bar{b}}=\ket{\bar{b}}$ for any $\beta,\gamma$, we obtain $\braket{\bar{b}|\psi_\theta}=\braket{\bar{b}|\wt{b}}=0,$ which means the QAOA ansatz prevents the transition to $\ket{\Bar{b}}$, similar to AQC.
 Then $\braket{\psi_\theta|P_0(1)|\psi_\theta}=\braket{\psi_\theta|\wt{x}}\braket{\wt{x}|\psi_\theta}=F_\theta$, so the minimizer of Eq. $\eqref{eqn:minQAOA}$ indeed maximizes the fidelity.

-For every choice of $\theta$, we evaluate the expectation value $\braket{\psi_\theta|H_1|\psi_\theta}$.
+For every choice of $\theta$, we evaluate the expectation value $\braket{\psi_\theta|H_1^2|\psi_\theta}$.
 Then the next $\theta$ is adjusted on a classical computer towards minimizing the objective function.
 The process is repeated till convergence.
 Efficient classical algorithms for the optimization of parameters in QAOA are currently an active topic of research, including methods using gradient optimization~\cite{ZhuRabitz1998,MadayTurinici2003}, Pontryagin's maximum principle (PMP)~\cite{YangRahmaniShabaniEtAl2017,BaoKleerWangEtAl2018}, reinforcement learning~\cite{BukovDaySelsEtAl2018,NiuBoixoSmelyanskiyEtAl2019}, to name a few.
 Algorithm~\ref{alg:qaoa} describes the procedure using QAOA to solve QLSP.

-Compared to AQC(p) and AQC(exp), QAOA have the following three potential advantages.
-The first advantage is that the optimization should automatically (at least in principle) achieve or even exceed the result obtained by AQC with the best scheduling function.
-Second, as discussed before, one way of the implementation of AQC(p) and AQC(exp) using an operator splitting method requires the time interval to be explicitly split into a large number of intervals, while numerical results indicate that the number of intervals $P$ in QAOA be much smaller, thus resulting in a lower depth quantum circuit.
+Compared to AQC(p) and AQC(exp), QAOA has the following two potential advantages.
+The first advantage is that QAOA provides the possibility of going beyond AQC-based algorithms.
+Notice that the Trotter splitting method is a special form of the QAOA ansatz in Eq.~\eqref{eqn:QAOA}.
+If the angles $\{\beta_i,\gamma_i\}_{i=1}^P$ have been properly optimized (which is a very strong assumption and will be further discussed later), the total QAOA runtime $T$ will be by definition comparable to or even shorter than the runtime of AQC with the best scheduling function (after discretization).
+Second, one way of implementing AQC(p) and AQC(exp) using an operator splitting method requires the time interval to be explicitly split into a large number of intervals, while numerical results indicate that the number of intervals $P$ in QAOA can be much smaller.
+This could reduce the depth of the quantum circuit.
 Compared to AQC, QAOA has the additional advantage that it only consists of $2P$ \textit{time-independent} Hamiltonian simulation problem, once $\theta$ is known.